ani-4nirudh/Cpp-Concepts/hierarchy_frozen_food/README.md

 # Description
-- In this program, hierarchy between the parent `FrozenFood` and child classes `FrozenPizza` & `DeepDishPizza`.
+- In this program, there is hierarchy between the parent `FrozenFood` and child classes `FrozenPizza` & `DeepDishPizza`.
 The last two have a parent-child relationship as well.
 - As the derived classes are derived under `public`, the objects instances for derived classes have access to the members of parent class i.e. `FrozenFood`.
 This property of derived class being able to **inherit** the properties of base class is called **inheritance**.
 - **Overriding:** One can provide different versions of the same function.
 For example, `ThawTime()` can be different for different frozen foods, and we can provide a specific version of `ThawTime()` to each of the classes in the hierarchy.
 Overriding can be performed by putting the keyword `virtual` before the function (to be overridden) **inside the base class**.
   - :bulb: It is also good practice to write `virtual` before the overridden function inside the derived classes, as it lets the readers know that this is a **virtual function**.